masc-ucsc/livehd/README.md

 node.
 In the code, the port is a `Port_ID`.

-The graph is build over a table structure.
+The graph is built over a table structure.
 Each table entry is 64 bytes and contains a full or part of a graph node information.
 To access the information, we use the table entry number of `Index_ID`.

-When a new node is added to the graph a new `Index_ID` is generated.
-The node always has a `Index_ID` for the port zero, different `Index_ID` for other node/port pairs, and potentially additional `Index_ID` for extra storage to keep the graph edges.
-Each `Index_ID` can be used to store meta information in additional tables like the delay, or operation, but in reality we only store information for the whole node or for each node/port pair.
+When a new node is added to the graph, a new `Index_ID` is generated.
+The node always has an `Index_ID` for the port zero, different `Index_ID` for other node/port pairs, and potentially additional `Index_ID` for extra storage to keep the graph edges.
+Each `Index_ID` can be used to store meta-information in additional tables like the delay, or operation, but in reality, we only store information for the whole node or for each node/port pair.